 This is exactly why global efforts in the area of cultural heritage are focusing increasingly more on protecting that heritage and on teaching people how to deal with its associated risks and emergencies.
 However although publications and digital resources concerning these matters are growing in number, those that are available in the Turkish language are still inadequate.

-The online training programme that SARAT has created in line with its mission to build professional capacity is designed to appeal not just to museum personnel, archaeologists, students, and cultural heritage professionals but also to everyone who may be interested in the subject.
-This programme is being prepared so as to take advantage of all the opportunities made possible by digital media and will consist of video-based instruction provided by experienced names in the field, instruction-related movies, interviews with experts, extensive reference materials, and interactive applications that explore potential scenarios.
+The online training programme that SARAT created in line with its mission to build professional capacity was designed to appeal not just to museum personnel, archaeologists, students, and cultural heritage professionals but also to everyone who may be interested in the subject.
+This programme was prepared so as to take advantage of all the opportunities made possible by digital media and consisted of video-based instruction provided by experienced names in the field, instruction-related movies, interviews with experts, extensive reference materials, and interactive applications that explore potential scenarios.

-Those who successfully complete the programme will be awarded certificates by Koç University as evidence of their participation.
+Those who successfully complete the programme were awarded certificates by Koç University as evidence of their participation.

 Nationwide survey looking into the relationship between the public and archaeology in Turkey